Nokocchi/PokemonSpriteEditor3/README.md

 - [ ] Make a better layout.
 Nothing responsive and fancy for now, but just a bit more user friendly
 - [ ] Implement an upload image feature
 - [ ] Look into whether it is possible to link to your "your current state" so that you can share it with others and they can play around with it
-- [ ] Select multiple colors at the same time and change all of them at the same time.
-This requires some math.
+- [x] Select multiple colors at the same time and change all of them at the same time.
-- - Select color a, b, c.
-Find the color x in [a, b, c] whose R is closest to 255 and y whose R is closest to 0.
-Make a new slider for R with step size 1, middle 0, and max 255 - x.r, and min -y.r.
-This allows all colors to change R proportionally using the smallest possible step size.
-Repeat for G and B
-- - Do something similar for hue
-- - This will probably act weird for random colors, but work well for similar-looking colors?
+- - [ ] Do something similar for HSL.
+This will probably act weird for random colors, but work well for similar-looking colors?
 - [ ] Allow importing of second pokemon as color palette
 - - [ ] Some kind of way to select which color should replace which color
 - - [ ] Randomize which colors get replaced with which colors